softwaresaved/distance-consultancy/developer/InstalledComponents.md

 ---
 layout: page
 root: ..
-title: Installed Components
+title: Components
 ---

-Distance for Windows components and files installed by the Distance for Windows installer, and the source locations they originate from.
+Distance for Windows components and files.
+These are installed by the Distance for Windows installer, and the source locations they originate from.

 For an overview of the Distance source code and how these installed components are built from it, see [Source Code and Binaries](./SourceCodeAndBinaries.html).